leon4rd/test/README.md

-## ‘Put the cat out’ … ‘I didn’t realize it was on fire
+## Why was ten scared of seven?
+Because seven ate nine.